Aurele-B/Cellects/UserManual.md

 E.g. If the two detections using hsv(0, 1, 0) and lab(0, 0, 1) show some noise
 (many little dots appear on the detection), using the logical operator AND between them will reduce it.
 If detection is insufficient for both, using the logical operator OR can allow one detection to complement the other.
+- Grid segmentation: segment small parts of the image using a rolling window both on the y and x axes.
+Only pixels that are robustly detected are considered to be part of the specimen.
+This segmentation uses Otsu thresholding.
-- Use an algorithm (k-means) that categorizes the image into more than 2 categories.
+- More than two colors: use an algorithm (k-means) that categorizes the image into more than 2 categories.
 The *Heterogeneous background* option appears after the use of the Select and draw option.
 If the detection remains not good enough after having drawn a few specimens and the problematic parts of the background, the user should try this algorithm.
 The user should first check the Heterogeneous background option,